MicrosoftDocs/fabric-docs/docs/cicd/git-integration/source-code-format.md

 Items in Microsoft Fabric are stored in a folder.
 The folder containing the item can either be in the root directory or a subdirectory.
 When you connect your workspace to git, connect to the folder containing the items.
 Each item in the folder is represented in its own subdirectory.

 ## Directory name

 When you save an item in Git, Git integration automatically creates a directory for that item.

 The name of the item directory is `<item name>.<item type>` followed by the item type.
-If that name isn't available, the the name of the item's logical ID (GUID) is used followed by the item type.
+If that name isn't available, the name of the item's logicalID (GUID) is used followed by the item type.

 :::image type="content" source="./media/source-code-format/item-directory-names.png" alt-text="Screenshot of Git directory containing items.":::